demisto/content-docs/docs/concepts/demisto-sdk.md

 id: demisto-sdk
 title: Demisto SDK
 ---
-The [Demisto SDK](https://github.com/demisto/demisto-sdk) is a Python library designed to aid the development process, both to validate  entities being developed and to assist in the interaction between your development setup and Cortex XSOAR.
+The [Demisto SDK](https://github.com/demisto/demisto-sdk) is a Python library designed to aid the development process, both to validate  entities being developed and to assist in the interaction between your development setup and Cortex XSOAR or Cortex XSIAM.
 This guide will help you get acquainted with the Demisto SDK, including installation and set up and will provide some basic information about key commands to aid you in the development process.
 For additional information, please see our full [Demisto SDK documentation](https://github.com/demisto/demisto-sdk#demisto-sdk).